Vote Clears Senegal Opposition Figures For Presidential Run - UrduPoint

 In this context then, the presidential race seems more than usually open.

-- Contenders - But Karim Wade, 54, a former minister during his father's presidency between 2000 and 2012, seems to be back in contention.
+- Contenders - Karim Wade, 54, a former minister during his father's presidency between 2000 and 2012, seems to be back in the running for the top office.

 His six-year prison conviction in 2015 was for illegal enrichment.
 He served three years before being pardoned by President Sall in 2016, after which he went into exile.

-Saturday's parliamentary vote means that his conviction does not count against him in political terms because of the subsequent pardon.

-Khalifa Sall, 67, served as mayor of Dakar from 2009, but he was detained in 2017, accused of embezzlement and sentenced to five years in jail the following year.
+Khalifa Sall, 67, served as mayor of Dakar from 2009, but he was detained in 2017, accused of forgery and financial crimes, and sentenced to five years in jail the following year.

 He was released in 2017, also having received a presidential pardon.